OpenST/OIPs/OIPS/oip-draft-credit/oip-draft-credit.md

 <!--"If you can't explain it simply, you don't understand it well enough."
-Provide a simplified and layman-accessible explanation of the OIP.--> Crediting allows an organization to incentivize economy participants to interact within its application, by giving them tokens that could be spent only within the current economy.
+Provide a simplified and layman-accessible explanation of the OIP.--> The current OIP introduces a crediting feature that allows an organization to incentivize economy participants to interact within its application, by distributing tokens that could be spent only within the current economy.

 ## Abstract

 <!--A short (~200 word) description of the technical issue being addressed.-->
-A short (~200 word) description of the technical issue being addressed.
+The current OIP develops a new set of smart contracts that allows implementation of a crediting workflow by economy admins.
+The proposed solution should extend the existing token economy contracts and do not alter interfaces and implementations of existing ones.
+Loose coupling between components should be carried on.

 ## Specification

 <!--The technical specification should describe the syntax and semantics of any
 new feature.
 The specification should be detailed enough to allow competing, interoperable implementations.-->

+The current OIP proposes a set of contracts to enable the crediting feature by economy admins.
+The following contracts taking part in the proposed workflow already exists in the openst-contracts and stay unchanged with regards to the interfaces and implementations:

+- TokenHolder
+- TokenRules
+- UtilityBrandedToken

+The following contracts and a rule contract template gets introduced:

+- CreditBudgetHolder
+- Credit
+- Custom Rule (a template contract for crediting)

+In the proposal, TokenHolder, TokenRules, and UtilityBrandedToken do not depend on Credit and CreditBudgetHolder and are unaware of those new contracts.
+This is an essential feature for loose coupling of components.
+The only connection with an existing token economy contracts is a custom rule being aware of Credit contract and delegating the execution of transfers to it.

 ### Participants